Cypher1/nvim-rappel/README.md

 \}
 ```

-The functions
+Adds the following commands

 ```
-:RappelRepl
+:RappelRepl   " Opens a Repl in a split
-:RappelRun
+:RappelRun    " Runs the program a split
-:RappelLaunch
+:RappelLaunch " Opens the file with the default program
 ```